Electrical COC Quote

 • Ensure the electrical main switch is compliant with regulation.

-For how long is a COC Certificate valid for?
+How long is a COC Certificate valid for?

-What is the cost of a Certificate of Compliance (CoC)?
+The price of a Certificate of Compliance (CoC)?

 If the electrical components of the property have been altered you will need an additional CoC certificate this in turn needs to be kept with the first CoC.

-How many hours will it take for a licensed electrician to evaluate and provide a Certificate of Compliance (CoC for the property?What is the expected time for a licensed electrician to inspect and issue a Certificate of Compliance (CoC for a property?
+How long does it take a qualified electrician to evaluate and provide a Certificate of Compliance (CoC) for a property?

 • Private and Secure